Princes Harry and George Like Similar Disney Films

 — HELLO! (@hellomag) September 4, 2018

-Markle says that both of them liked the movie Ballerina (called Leap! in the United States), but Duchess Meghan says that Prince Harry especially likes it because the heroine is a ginger.
+Markle says that both of them liked the movie Ballerina (called Leap! in the United States), but Duchess Meghan says that Prince Harry especially likes it because the heroine is a redhead.

 “Harry likes it because she [the main character] has got red hair.”